How to Live Stream with Pre-Recorded Video

 • Then choose the video file(s) you want to add

-In Xsplit, you can easily drag and resize sources to your desired location and size before live streaming pre-recorded videos.
-Right-click on the video source under “Scenes” or the video in the preview area to open video options.
+In XSplit, you can easily drag and resize sources to your desired location and size before live streaming pre-recorded videos.
+Right-click on the video source under “Scenes” or the video in the preview area to open the video options.

 This will allow you to play/pause the video, and to move forward/backward in the timeline.
-You can also set a selection of the video to play, whether the video loops or freezes at the end of playback.
+You can also set a selection of the video to play, whether the whole video plays, loops, or freezes at the end of playback.

 3. vMix